What is Lumbar Radiculopathy?

 Managing Symptoms

 Initial management includes rest, activity modification, heat/cold therapy, and over-the-counter pain medications.
-Physical therapy can also be effective.
+Physical therapy can also be effective for individuals suffering from lumbar radiculopathy.

 Prevention